HLOverflow/XXE-study/README.md

 00000080: e2e3 e4e5 e6e7 e8e9 eaeb eced eeef f0f1  ................
 00000090: f2f3 f4f5 f6f7 f8f9 fafb fcfd feff       ..............
 ```

+In the case of "<", this is due to parser scanning for the start of an XML node.
+If the content does not form a proper XML node, the parser would raise exceptions like "*lxml.etree._raiseParseError XMLSyntaxError: chunk is not well balanced*".
+A well-form XML `<test></test>` would not face such error.

+In the case of "&", this is due to parser scanning for an entity's name.
+Without a proper entity syntax, the parser would raise exceptions like "*lxml.etree._raiseParseError XMLSyntaxError: xmlParseEntityRef: no name*".
+A well-formed XML entity syntax like  `&gt;`  would not face such error.

 **All safe characters**